28 Mar The benefits of Facebook advertising

 Whilst marketers might be talking about Instagram, or Pinterest or any new channel, consider that Instagram has ‘just’ 40 billion images shared to date.
 In short, Facebook has the longevity behind it that makes it a real powerhouse.
 Even millennials, the special breed who are said to be leaving Facebook in droves still can’t resists a peek – according to an eMarketer 2017 study, 42% of millennial respondents said they hadn’t lasted five hours without checking their Facebook feeds.

-The benefit to you as a business is the data behind this long-term loyalty to the platform.
+The benefits and advantages to you as a business are the data behind this long-term loyalty to the platform.

 A 2017 study revealed that 94% of participants keep a smartphone on hand while watching TV, making mobile nearly as common a TV companion as a remote control.
 You might see your own colleagues disappearing off to the toilet with their mobile in hand – and on your own evenings in, you probably check in to see what’s happening on the network a few times.